 Sar Pass Trek

-Sar Pass Trek is the refined beauty amidst gigantic Himalayan Ranges, the journey starts from the known location Kasol. it has got inherent beauty, peace and adventure, everything! it’s a best destination for Travel lovers.
+Sar Pass Trek is the refined beauty amidst gigantic Himalayan Ranges, the journey starts from the known location Kasol.
+This trek has got peace and adventure, everything!
+It is great for beginners.

 Sar Pass Trek Fee:

 Rs 8500 (Includes GST and all costs of the Trek from Kasol to Kasol)

 Highest Point: (4,211 m)

 Best Season: May to October

 - Group Size Medium Group

 Sar means Lake in the local language, this trek which is at an altitude of 4,211 m is named “Sar Pass” because you have to pass by a glacial Lake “Sar”.
 It lies in Parvati valley of Himachal Pradesh and the starting point of this trek is Kasol.